gumaerc-testorg/ec.s01-spring-2005/content/pages/projects.md

 ---
 content_type: page
+description: Projects section includes the sample ideas of creating projects for both spring and summer 2005.
 learning_resource_types:
 - Projects
 ocw_type: CourseSection
 title: Projects
 uid: 90597971-7232-6fbb-a506-09fb4b637498
+video_metadata:
+  youtube_id: null
 ---

 This course is based on the work of the MIT-African Internet Technology Initiative (MIT-AITI).
 MIT-AITI is an innovative approach by MIT students to integrate computers and internet technology into the education of students in African schools.
 MIT-AITI achieves this goal by sending MIT students to three African nations in order to teach both students and teachers through intensive classroom and lab sessions for six weeks.